HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 When requesting to `[POST] /start` a wallet with the `walletId` within this mapped list, the headless considers this to be a hardware wallet and realizes the first request to the HSM to validate the existence of the key name.

-> **Possibility 1: The key is available**
+> **Possibility 1: The key is available**<br>
 > The case flow continues
 >
-> **Possibility 2: The key is not available**
+> **Possibility 2: The key is not available**<br>
 > An error is thrown indicating the HSM has not been properly configured to have the `xPriv` on this specific key.
->
-> **Possibility 3: The key is not a BIP32 xPriv**
-> An error is thrown indicating that the key exists on the HSM, but it's invalid for this use.

 The key being available, the next call requests the wallet's `xPub`.
 The parsing of `xPub` information received from the HSM can be based on the desktop hardware wallet [`handlePublicKeyData` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/screens/StartHardwareWallet.js#L106-L138).

+If the generated `xPub` is not valid, an error is thrown to the user indicating that the designated HSM key does not contain a valid `BIP32 xPriv` and is unsuitable for using as a wallet.

 | ⚠ Incomplete PoC - xPub |
 | :--- |
 | The HSM API to retrieve the `xPub`  from a generated `BIP32` wallet is still under development.
 An initial estimate from the Dinamo team is for this to be available on September.
 A degree of development uncertainty can be found when this API is available. |

-Once the wallet is started successfully, any request to fetch signatures or to sign transactions should send the data to be signed to the *HSM Client*.
+Once the wallet is started successfully, any request to fetch signatures or to sign transactions will send the data to be signed to the *HSM Client*.
 This can be based on the desktop hardware wallet [`ledger/sendTx()` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/utils/ledger.js#L126-L166).

 | ⚠ Incomplete PoC - sign tx |
 | :--- |
 | This step was also not tested on the PoC and can add uncertainty to the development phase |

 Since the *HSM Client* connections are closed immediately after the command execution, there is no need to manage any other process while interacting with the HSM.

 ### Creating a BIP32 on the HSM
-This operation should be done via script, as it is the most critical writing operation on the HSM.
+This operation should be done via script, as it is the most critical operation on the HSM within this scope.

 As such, a new `scripts/createHSMKey.js` file will be created, offering a way to quickly generate a new BIP32 wallet on a developer machine.
-This created key should be inserted on the `config.js` file along with a `walletId` for it.
+This created key name should be inserted on the `config.js` file along with a `walletId` for it.
 Other wallet generation possibilities are discussed on the _Alternatives_ section of this document.

 ### Error handling
 Errors while communicating with the HSM are treated and, where applicable, retried before returning an error the end user.